andrewrgoss/simple-spark-api-app/README.md

 # simple-spark-api-app
 Practice writing self-contained applications in IntelliJ IDEA/Pycharm IDEs using the Spark API in Scala (with SBT), Java (with Maven), and Python.
-Using the <a href="https://spark.apache.org/docs/1.2.0/quick-start.html" target=_>Spark quick start guide</a>.
+Using the <a href="https://spark.apache.org/docs/1.2.0/quick-start.html" target="_blank">Spark quick start guide</a>.